General Estoria: Manuscripts and editions

 More than forty manuscripts of the General estoria are known.
 Given the dimensions of the work, they only copy one part or, sometimes, two half parts.
 Only the First and the Fourth Part are copied in currently extant manuscripts from the royal scriptorium, the rest are only known through later copies.

-Several of these later copies don’t contain a whole part, but a selection, normally either the biblical or the non-biblical contents, and sometimes a copy contains e. g. the biblical content of two parts.
+Several of these later copies don't contain a whole part, but a selection, normally either the biblical or the non-biblical contents, and sometimes a copy contains e. g. the biblical content of two parts.
 For the Fifth part, no manuscript is known that copies the whole text: three contain the non-biblical section, three only part of the non-biblical section (only the translation of Pharsalia), and one the biblical section.
 It is possible than this part was never quite completed and the different materials combined in one narration.

 The First and Second parts of the work were edited and published in 1930 and 1957-1961 by Solalinde and Solalinde, Kasten and Oelschläger.
 Several scholars have published transcriptions of the text of some manuscripts and partial editions, which contributed to the better knowledge of the work.
 2009, a team of philologists published the whole of the work.

+Since 2016, an international team has been working on a digital edition, with wide-ranging scholarly notes, and translation into English, through the project "The Confluence of Religious Cultures in Medieval Historiography".
+Dr. Francisco Peña, a professor in the Faculty of Creative and Critical Studies at the University of British Columbia Okanagan, is leading a team of scholars to translate and digitize the General estoria.